Securities Lending Facility

 While every reasonable attempt will be made to meet all requests to borrow bonds through the facility, there is no commitment to fulfil all requests.

-Counterparties borrowing bonds through the facility must provide collateral in the form of acceptable securities.
+Counterparties borrowing bonds through the facility must provide collateral in the form of cash or acceptable securities.

 Securities accepted as collateral are government-related, Australian-dollar denominated securities accepted by the RBA as general collateral in relation to repurchase agreements with the RBA.
 These securities include: